I-PAC 4 has 56 inputs each with it's own dedicated

 I-PAC 4 is much more than a keyboard encoder!
 Pins can be configured as mouse buttons or game controller buttons, plus power and volume control.

-Multi-mode operation emulates either keyboard/mouse with 56 available keycodes (more than enough for 4 players), or dual gamepad/mouse or dual Xinput controllers.
+Multi-mode operation emulates either keyboard/mouse with 56 available keycodes (more than enough for 4 players), or quad gamepad/mouse or quad Xinput controllers.

 I-PAC 4 in key mode breaks through the USB simultaneously-pressed-switch limit of 6 switches (plus ctrl,alt,shift) which afflicts all USB keyboard devices.
 This is beacuse it has inbuilt full native USB support, and does not rely on an add-on adaptor.

 I-PAC 4 has a shift function which allows ANY input to be assigned to a shifted secondary keycode and the shift button can have it's own function too so no need for a dedicated extra control panel button.

 I-PAC 4 has a self-test LED which not only gives an instant visible check of your installation but also can indicate which connection (if any) is causing a problem.